bubbleshark/Zedboard-face-detection/README.md

 Develope Environment: Windows SDSoC 2016.2

-## SDcard image for Zedboard
+## SDCard image for Zedboard

-Simply pull all of the things under sdcard_image folder to SDCard.
+Simply pull all of the things under sdcard_image folder to the SDCard.

 ## How to Build